When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 More often than not, if we actually need medical attention for our back or neck pain, a trip to the doctor's office will suffice.

-There are extreme circumstances though that will require a trip to the emergency room.
+There are extreme conditions, though, that may require a trip to the emergency room.

 These situations can be life-threatening, so please don't hesitate to go in for immediate treatment.